bibleexchange/courses/homiletics-2/en/1003_organization-of-biblical-sermons.md

 Theme: Jesus is the Messiah

 ```
-I.  Introduction (vs. 14–16)
+I.  Introduction (vs. 14–21)
 II.
 Jesus fulfilled God's plan (vs. 22–24)
   A. Jesus was approved of God
-	  1. By miracles, wonders and signs
+	  1. By miracles, wonders, and signs
 	  2. By the work of God
   B.  The crucifixion was according to God's plan
   C.  The resurrection was fulfilled according to prophecy